balabanas/code-snippets/scoring_api/README.md

 # Scoring API

-TODO: test that cache is actually used if exists
-TODO: implement curl request via requests for E2E testing
-TODO: errors on connection to Redis - to logging

-Who is listening 8080 port?
-netstat -ano | findstr :8080

 This is a demo of a simple scoring API.
-The method of scoring and arguments for them are passed in the request's body.
+The method of scoring and arguments for it are passed in the request's body.
 The focus of the demo is not on API itself, but rather on request's parameters validation using classes.

+Redis instance is used to get and cache values for scoring methods.
+Cache methods are fault-tolerant, but .get method uses Redis as a persistence storage.
+We assume that #0 database is production, #1 is for tests.

 For demo purposes, parameters are passed as JSON dictionary inside  POST request.